Peter L. Berger: CURA

 Berger founded the Institute on Culture, Religion, and World Affairs at Boston University in 1985.
 It is a world-center for research, education, and public scholarship on religion and world affairs.
 Some of the questions it attempts to answer are: How do religion and values affect political, economic, and public ethical developments around the world?
 Defying earlier forecasts, why have religious actors and ideas become more rather than less globally powerful in recent years?
 And in a world of increasing religious and ethical diversity, what are the implications of the revival of public religion for citizenship, democracy, and civil coexistence?
 CURA has over 140 projects in 40 countries.

 Religious views

 Berger was a moderate Christian Lutheran conservative whose work in theology, secularization, and modernity at times has challenged the views of contemporary mainstream sociology, which tends to lean away from any right-wing political thinking.
 Ultimately, however, Berger's approach to sociology was humanist with special emphasis on "value-free" analysis.

-Sociological thought
+Sociological perspective

 The social construction of reality

 As explained in Berger's and Thomas Luckmann's book The Social Construction of Reality (1966), human beings construct a shared social reality.
 This reality includes things ranging from ordinary language to large-scale institutions.
 Our lives are governed by the knowledge about the world that we have and we use the information that is relevant to our lives.
 We take into account typificatory schemes, which are general assumptions about society.